iam8bu/world-cup-odds-2026/README.md

   - **Closeness** — how far the model's win/draw/loss split is from a coin-flip
   - **Importance** — how much the match result moves a team's odds of advancing (leverage)
   - **Quality** — combined SPI rating of both teams
-- **Cross-checks against the betting market** by pulling live odds and comparing implied probabilities to the model's.
-- **Rebuilds the static dashboard** (`index.html`) and pushes it automatically once a day during the tournament via GitHub Actions.

 ## How it's built